-Coronado Springs Resort Grounds and Pool
+Coronado Springs Resort Grounds

-The main pool, which many people say is one of their favorites on WDW property, is called the Dig Site Pool, and is a 50 ft replica of a Mayan Pyramid.
+The main pool, which many people say is one of their favorites on WDW property, is called the Dig Site Pool.
+It is a 50 ft replica of a Mayan Pyramid.
 We didn’t have the opportunity to try out the pool, but the whole dig site area looks like a blast!
 Complete with sand volleyball, an arcade and playground, I imagine this section of the resort gets quite busy during peak times.
 It is not located at the front of the resort like the pool at Caribbean Beach, but rather a bit more hidden off to the side.
-In my opinion, this is a really good thing, but I prefer to have crowds more split up if possible….
+In my opinion, this is a really good thing, but I prefer to have crowds more split up if possible.

 Coronado Springs Transportation Options